csc-training/node-level-optimization/docs/09-other-singlecore-topics.md

     - AVX instructions
 - Recommended only in special cases
     - Can make the code non-portable
-    - Can also degragade performance - compiler might know better when to use
+    - Can also degragade performance

 # Summary